Email, encryption, and other protections

 Any time you send or receive a PayPal payment, we'll send you an email to confirm the transaction.
-And if you ever receive a confirmation email for a transaction you didn't make, alert us right away and we'll launch an investigation.
+If you ever receive a confirmation email for a transaction you didn't make, alert us right away and we'll launch an investigation.

 PayPal Security Key

 The PayPal Security Key gives you a second authentication factor when you're logging in to your account.
-In addition to your password, you enter a One Time Pin (OTP) that is unique for each login.
+In addition to your password, you enter a One Time Pin (OTP) that’s unique for each login.
 These two factors give you stronger account security.

 What is it?

-The PayPal Security Key sends you a temporary security code via SMS that you enter in addition to your password when you log in to PayPal.
+The PayPal Security Key sends you a temporary security code via SMS that you enter in addition to your password to log in to PayPal.

 How much does it cost?